Skip to content

 More on Reward Models: Process-Level vs. Outcome-Level

 A lot of existing research uses separate “Process Reward Models (PRM)” to judge each step of chain-of-thought and “Outcome Reward Models (ORM)” to evaluate just the final answer.
 Some approaches (like LaTent Reasoning Optimization, or LaTRO) even treat the chain-of-thought as a latent variable, reinforcing partial steps toward correctness.
 DeepSeek took a simpler route: purely outcome-level checks for tasks with ground-truth solutions, plus straightforward format rewards.
 There’s no separate model scrutinizing each step for correctness.
-Ironically, this simpler design still led to advanced emergent reasoning—probably because a reliably correct final answer strongly incentivizes thorough intermediate reasoning.
+This simpler design can still lead to advanced emergent reasoning, because a reliably correct final answer incentivizes thorough intermediate work.

 Emergent “Self-Reflection” and Exploration Behaviors

-One of the most fascinating aspects of R1-Zero (and, to a refined extent, R1) is that these self-checking or “exploratory” traits arose naturally from RL.
+One notable aspect of R1-Zero (and, to a refined extent, R1) is that these self-checking or “exploratory” traits arose naturally from RL.
 The model discovered that:

 1. Longer chain-of-thought => higher chance of catching errors => higher reward.